kiwih/tt03-verilog-qtcoreA1/README.md

 ![](../../workflows/gds/badge.svg) ![](../../workflows/docs/badge.svg) ![](../../workflows/test/badge.svg)

+# QTcore-A1

+# Tiny Tapeout Information Follows

-# What is Tiny Tapeout?
+## What is Tiny Tapeout?

 TinyTapeout is an educational project that aims to make it easier and cheaper than ever to get your digital designs manufactured on a real chip!